torryharris/Skycons/README.md

 We set out to create a native weather app on Xamarin but we wanted to build something unique to differentiate ourselves amongst the plethora of weather apps avaialble out there.
 The [DarkSky](http://darkskyapp.com) app & [Forecast](http://forecast.io) did an excellent job with their [Skycons](http://darkskyapp.github.io/skycons/).

 We wanted to re-use the same icons for our app as well, however, we found that these animated icons don't exist natively on either platforms.
 This is currently a work-in-progress as the team is finetuning the animation & the performance itself.
-You can download the complete project
+You can download the complete repository which also contains the sample project SkyconsDemo.

+*Built with Android Studio (0.8.9)*

 ## Available Icons
 - Cloud